PAC

 • At the request of the SPC, the PAC will assist the SPC in carrying out its functions under this Act; and

-• advise their District Parents’ Advisory Council (DPAC), British Columbia Confederation of Parent Advisory Councils (BCCPAC), the Ministry of Education and any other organization, as they deem necessary.
+• Advise their District Parents’ Advisory Council (DPAC), British Columbia Confederation of Parent Advisory Councils (BCCPAC), the Ministry of Education and any other organization, as they deem necessary.

 The Purpose of a PAC Can Be: